The SeaQuest Spectrometer at Fermilab: Hodoscopes

 \section{Hodoscopes}

-There are four plastic scintillator hodoscope stations that are used as the primary trigger for the spectrometer.
+Four plastic scintillator hodoscope stations are used for the primary trigger for the spectrometer.
 Stations 1 and 2 use recycled scintillator bars from the HERMES experiment~\cite{Ackerstaff1998230}.
 Stations 3 and 4 use new Eljen EJ-200 scintillator material.
 The x-planes are arranged vertically to measure the x-position (bend plane).
 The y-planes are arranged horizontally to measure the y-position (non-bend plane).

 Stations 1 and 2 each have single x-y planes with 1 inch PMTs.
 Station 3 has a single x plane, and station 4 has two y planes and one x plane, all with 2 inch PMTs.
 The station 4 hodoscopes have PMTs on both ends of the scintillator bars.
 The scintillator bars in each plane are split to form a top/bottom or left/right pair.
 The bars are arranged with a slight (\unit[2-3]{mm}) overlap.
 While improving efficiency, the overlap decreases the trigger's ability to reduce background by effectively making the trigger roads wider.
 Table~\ref{tab:hodo:planes} gives the number of scintillators, their physical sizes, and total apertures for each plane.